Contact us now for a Universal Design evaluation

 We’ve teamed with Progressive AE to bring our proprietary tools to assist your company in creating an inclusive environment that is designed with everyone in mind.
-With a team of 200 professionals and more than 65 years combined history as leaders in architecture and design, Progressive AE is an expert in creating buildings and spaces that meet the principles of Universal Design.
-Progressive AE designed and built the Mary Free Bed YMCA , the first building the world to receive certification in Universal Design from the Global Universal Design Commission.
+With a team of 200 professionals and more than 65 years of combined history as leaders in architecture and design, Progressive AE is an expert in creating buildings and spaces that meet the principles of Universal Design.
+Progressive AE designed and built the Mary Free Bed YMCA , the first building in the world to receive certification in Universal Design from the Global Universal Design Commission.

 As Global Universal Design Commission (GUDC) board members, our team was instrumental in the development of the first Universal Design Standards in the US.
 Universal Design has the potential to make daily and work-life healthier, more productive, and friendlier.
 It requires continuous improvement toward the ultimate goal of full inclusion.

 Many global corporations in search of adopting universal design into their built environment can find a variety of universal design checklists floating around the web.
 However, simply adopting a checklist without implementing a deliberative process typically results in the lack of commitment from key stakeholders, misunderstanding the applicability of universal design standards across a global footprint and the exclusion of third party vendors.

 When adopting a proven universal design process, our customers successfully implement systemic cultural and process changes locally and globally throughout the design, development and finishing phases of new builds or when upgrading an existing building.

 - Understand organizational aspirations